jorgeramira/ha-plant-tracking/README.md

-## 🌿 Smart Indoor Plant Dashboard with Home Assistant🌿 Smart Indoor Plant Dashboard with Home Assistant
+## 🌿 Smart Indoor Plant Dashboard with Home Assistant

----

 A few years ago, I had two beautiful Calatheas.
 I didn’t know then that they were the divas of the plant world — dramatic, demanding, and quick to decline if you get things wrong.
 Without any feedback from them (besides looking a bit sad), they eventually died. 😔